Tips to prevent child drownings

 Don’t risk your own life and safety when trying to rescue the child.
 Rather use a flotation device like a life jacket or noodle.
 Once the child is safely out the water you can begin to administer CPR.

-This involves a combination of chest compressions and rescue breaths known as mouth-to-mouth resuscitation.
+This involves a combination of chest compressions known as hands-only CPR.

 The following CPR procedure is for children between the age of 12 months and 8 years old.